kcharters89/studio6portfolio/README.md

 ### Todo
 - use rebeccas modal code for sign up and login.
-- some design and colour features
-- documentation clean up
+- looking into and testing firebase realtime database